Grinde, Rogaland

 Grinde is a village in Tysvær municipality in Rogaland county, Norway.
-The village is located at the western end of the Grindafjorden, a couple of kilometers east of the villages of Aksdal and Førre.
+The village is located at the western end of the Grindafjorden, a couple of kilometers east of the villages Aksdal and Førre.
 Grinde lies along the European route E39-European route E134 highway.

 The 0.58 km2 village has a population (2019) of 891 and a population density of 1536 PD/km2.

 History

 Grinde was historically located in Skjold municipality.
-On 1 January 1965, Skjold municipality was dissolved and its territory dispersed between three municipalities.
+On 1 January 1965, Skjold municipality was dissolved and its territory dispersed among three municipalities.
 The districts Grinde, Dueland, and Yrkje with 1,133 inhabitants in total were merged into Tysvær.